dukepat/IPFS-NFT-App/README.md

 # IPFS-Practical

-Now its time for you to launch your own NFT collection and store its metadata on IPFS
+Now its time for us to launch our own NFT collection and store its metadata on IPFS

 ![](https://i.imgur.com/3BdOj89.png)